njaglobal/SportsOS/docs/architecture/organization-model.md

   Team }o--|| Sport : "bound to"
 ```

+## [C] Organization membership (corrected)

+Persons hold roles within organizations through separate aggregates (see
+`person-role-model.md`, ADR-012):

+- `OrganizationMembership` — a Person belongs to an Organization.
+- `OrganizationRoleAssignment` — a Person holds a role (organizer, official,
+  coach, team_manager, staff, sponsor_representative) within that membership.

+This replaces the Sprint 0 model where membership was expressed through a
+single `PersonRole` entry.
+The separation allows independent lifecycles and
+more precise permission derivation.

 ## Tenancy (summary)

-A **Tenant** is the isolation boundary.
-Every tenant-scoped entity carries
+A **Tenant** is the isolation boundary for organization/tenant-owned and
+event-scoped data.
+Organizations and Teams carry `tenantId`.
+Platform-global
+entities (Person, SportsId, Sport, Discipline) and person-owned entities
-`tenantId`.
-Multi-tenancy is explicit (R14).
-See `tenancy.md` for the full
+(AthleteProfile) do NOT [C].
+See `tenancy.md` for the full ownership
-model, including the relationship between Tenant and Organization and
-cross-tenant access rules.

-## Organization membership

-Persons hold roles **within** organizations (e.g. `coach` scoped to
-Organization A).
-Organization membership is expressed through scoped
-`PersonRole` entries, not a separate membership table in this sprint.
-A future
-membership aggregate may formalize this.
+classification.

 ## Organizers

-An "organizer" is a **role** (`RoleKind: "organizer"`) scoped to an
+An "organizer" is an `OrganizationRoleKind` assigned via
+`OrganizationRoleAssignment` within an `OrganizationMembership`.
+The
-Organization.
-The organization that owns an `EventContainer` is recorded as
+organization that owns an Event is recorded as `organizerOrganizationId` on
-`organizerOrganizationId`.
-This separates the legal body (Organization) from
+the `CompetitionEvent`.
+This separates the legal body (Organization) from the
-the people acting on its behalf (Persons with the organizer role).
+people acting on its behalf.

 ## Sponsors and venue operators

 Sponsors and venue operators are modeled as Organizations of the corresponding
 `kind`.
 This avoids inventing parallel hierarchies and lets the tenancy and
 membership model apply uniformly.
 Sponsorship deals and venue bookings are
 future aggregates that reference Organizations.
+A `sponsor_representative`
+role kind exists for persons acting on behalf of a sponsor organization.